Filing Information for Individual Income Tax

 If the credit is more than the tax liability, the unused credit may not be carried forward to another tax year.

 To claim the credit, you must complete Part D of Form 502CR and attach to your Maryland income tax return.
-You must also report the credit on Maryland Form 502, 505 or 515.
+You must also report the credit on Maryland Form 502, Form 505 or Form 515.

 The First-Time Homebuyer Savings Account Subtraction may be claimed on Form 502SU by a Maryland resident who has not owned or purchased, either individually or jointly, a home in the State in the last 7 years and who has contributed money to a first-time homebuyer savings account.